jianichen-jan/in_vitro_data_analysis/README.md

 ## Installation

 For macOS version 12.5 Apple M2 chip.
 Install the latest release of [R for macOS](https://cran.r-project.org/bin/macosx/).
 This is **R 4.3.2 binary for macOS 11 (Big Sur) and higher, signed and notarized packages.** Installation using this method allows the user to directly use the R GUI Console for macOS which can be accessed in Finder or Launhpad -> Applications.
-This method os using the R GUI Console allows for easy of managing external libraries.
+This method of using the R GUI Console allows for easy of managing external libraries.
 I have tried install R and the external libraries using homebrew `brew install R`, but cannot seem to have my R system source the external libraries from the correct directory without changing my UNIX shell to zsh.
 (So no thank you.)

 # Installing dependencies
 The external libraries for this _in vitro_ data analysis setup can now be easily downloaded through the R Console.